greim/motel/readme.md

   /*
    * Somewhere in the DOM, one or more elements
-   * have appeared which depend on "users/:id".
+   * have declared a vacancy on "users/:id".
    *
-   * Perform data-fetching.
-Set up a websocket or
+   * Fill that vacancy by fetching data.
+Set up
-   * a poller.
-Call your GraphQL service.
-Etc.
+   * a websocket or a poller.
+Call your GraphQL
-   * Send these updates to your dispatcher by
+   * service.
+Etc. Send these updates to your
-   * calling dispatch().
+   * dispatcher by calling dispatch().
    */

   await exit;

   /*
-   * All elements depending on "users/:id" have
+   * All elements with "users/:id" vacancies have
    * now left the DOM.
    *
    * Do necessary cleanup.
 Unregister websockets,